Snowflake-Labs/sfquickstarts/site/sfguides/src/data_mapping_in_native_apps/data_mapping_in_native_apps.md

 <img src="assets/producer_org.png" width="425" />

 You now need to upload the file you just downloaded from IP2Location to the stage you just created in Snowflake.
-There are a couple of ways to do this
+There are a couple of ways to do this:

-* Using the new UI in Snowsight
+* Using Snowsight
 * Using SnowSQL

-Using Snowsight come out of worksheets and go to **data/databases** and then navigate to the stage we just created.
+Using Snowsight, come out of Worksheets and go to **data/databases** and then navigate to the stage we just created.
 You should see a screen similar to the below

 <img src="assets/location_data_upload.png" width="800" />